 Colleagues at SaTH, and their families, are changing the population of our local communities.
-It is good practice to prepare a community for such change, particularly very rural and sparsely populated communities that are not familiar with this type of
+It is good practise to prepare a community for such change, particularly

 Thirty per cent of colleagues from ethnic minorities who completed the staff survey in 2022 reported experiencing harassment, bullying or abuse from patients, relatives or the public in the 12 months to December 2022 (see figure 17 below).
 Another symptom is the percentage of staff experiencing harassment, bullying and abuse from other staff is high at 31% (ethnic minority groups) and 27% (non-ethnic minority groups), and higher than the national averages (see figure 18 below).